JulianBirch/cljs-ajax/DEVELOPMENT.md

 ## Verified Working State

-The following commands were verified successfully in this repository as user `jessica`:
+The working command set for this repository is:

 ```bash
 clojure -X:test